dovecot/documentation/source/settings/core.rst

 - Default: <empty>

 Filter to specify what debug logging to enable.
+The syntax of the filter is described in :ref:`event_filter_global`.

 This will eventually replace ``mail_debug`` and ``auth_debug`` settings.

 See :ref:`setting-auth_debug`

 See :ref:`setting-mail_debug`

-.. todo:: Better description

 .. _setting-log_path: